King Faisal Prize

 The King Faisal Prize (جائزة الملك فيصل, formerly King Faisal International Prize), is an annual award sponsored by King Faisal Foundation presented to "dedicated men and women whose contributions make a positive difference".
 The foundation awards prizes in five categories: Service to Islam; Islamic studies; the Arabic language and Arabic literature; science; and medicine.

 The first King Faisal Prize was awarded to the Pakistani scholar Abul A'la Maududi in 1979 for his service to Islam.
 In 1981, Khalid of Saudi Arabia received the same award.
 In 1984, Fahd of Saudi Arabia was the recipient of the award.
 In 1986, this prize was co-awarded to Ahmed Deedat and French Roger Garaudy.

+The King Faisal Award 2026 for Service to Islam announced on April 15, 2026 was jointly conferred on Sheikh Abdullatif Ahmed Alfozan of Saudi Arabia and Professor Mohamed Mohamed Aboumousa of Egypt.

 Award process

 Designation of subjects

 Each year, the selection committees designate subjects in Islamic Studies, Arabic Literature, and Medicine.
 Selected topics in Islamic Studies category are aimed at highlighting areas of importance in Muslim societies.
 Arabic Literature topics relate to specialized areas within the discipline.
 Topics in medicine are supposed to reflect current areas of international concern.
 The science category covers a broad range of subcategories e.g. physics, mathematics, chemistry and biology.